akka/akka/akka-docs/src/main/paradox/stream/operators/RestartSource/withBackoff.md

 ## Description

-This @unidoc[Flow] will never emit a complete or failure, since the completion or failure of the wrapped @unidoc[Source] is always handled by restarting it.
-The wrapped @unidoc[Source] can however be cancelled by cancelling this @unidoc[Source].
+This @apidoc[Flow] will never emit a complete or failure, since the completion or failure of the wrapped @apidoc[Source] is always handled by restarting it.
+The wrapped @apidoc[Source] can however be cancelled by cancelling this @apidoc[Source].
-When that happens, the wrapped @unidoc[Source], if currently running will be cancelled, and it will not be restarted.
+When that happens, the wrapped @apidoc[Source], if currently running will be cancelled, and it will not be restarted.
-This can be triggered simply by the downstream cancelling, or externally by introducing a @unidoc[KillSwitch] right after this @unidoc[Source] in the graph.
+This can be triggered simply by the downstream cancelling, or externally by introducing a @apidoc[KillSwitch] right after this @apidoc[Source] in the graph.

-This uses the same exponential backoff algorithm as @unidoc[Backoff].
+This uses the same exponential backoff algorithm as @apidoc[Backoff].

 ## Reactive Streams semantics